lnaumov/OceanCalculatorReleases/README.md

 # OceanCalculatorReleases
-This you can find releases of the OceanCalc for Linux, Windows and MacOS
+Here you can find releases of the OceanCalc for Linux, Windows and MacOS